panyw5/TexFlow/DEVELOPMENT_RULES.md

-# LaTeX Editor Development Rules & Guidelines
+# TexFlow Development Rules & Guidelines

 ## Project Overview
 A lightweight macOS Electron application for editing and previewing LaTeX equations in real-time with advanced syntax highlighting and autocomplete features.